| Monday, November 18

 leash of this dog bred not to have any legs to speak of.
 It was

+too much for my tender faculties, and I drove on.
 On the way back, I saw a woman sitting in the parking lane of

 Broadway in Cambridge.
 She had fallen and was too stoned on prescribed